open-ephys/gui-docs/source/Developer-Guide/Common-and-external-libraries.rst

    }

-.. note:: For every class you want to export to use in the plugins, you need to add the `COMMON_LIB` macro to the class declaration as done above.
+.. note:: For every class you want to export for use by plugins, you need to add the `COMMON_LIB` macro to the class declaration as demonstrated above.

-Setup plugins using common libraries
+Using the common library in a plugin
 -------------------------------------

 For all the plugins that are going to use you common library, we first need to copy the :code:`link_open_ephys_lib.cmake` script from the :code:`OECommonLib` template repo to the plugin's base directory.
 This script will find and link the common library that is specified when calling it.
 Then modify the plugin's :code:`CMakeLists.txt` file to include and run this script as follows: